manuel-covas/another-reflow-oven/README.md

 # another-reflow-oven
+A DIY, Arduino-based, PID controlled reflow oven.\

-That's right, if all of the existing arduino-based DIY reflow ovens somehow don't work for you, you can always give another reflow oven a shot.
+That's right, if all of the existing ones don't work out you can always give another reflow oven a shot.

 # Dependencies